axyz/anarchism/README.md

 # The idea behind it
 The library contains two kind of components:
-- pure components they are stateless components with no side-effects.
+- pure components: they are stateless components with no side-effects.
 They are responsible to render the visible part of your application.
 They are pure functions depending on props and context.
-- impure components they are wrapper or decorator components that are responsible to deal with all the behaviors that may not be achieved without state or some kind of side effects (e.g. DOM stuff).
+- impure components: they are wrapper or decorator components that are responsible to deal with all the behaviors that may not be achieved without state or some kind of side effects (e.g. DOM stuff).
 They are allowed to have some state or side effects, but are not allowed to render anything visible, just wrap or decorate pure components.

-Presentational components should use the minimum set of css properties to define their behavior and/or structure, anything else should remain unstyled.
+Presentational components should use the minimum set of CSS properties to define their behavior and/or structure, anything else should remain unstyled.

-A "future first" approach is preferred: use newest css and js features relying on transpilers and polyfills to maximize compatibility and eventually apply specific hacks only when polyfills are failing.
+A "future first" approach is preferred: use newest CSS and JS features relying on transpilers and polyfills to maximize compatibility and eventually apply specific hacks only when polyfills are failing.